-Financial assets are recognized when the Group becomes a party to the contractual terms of the financial instrument.
-Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, and available-for-sale (AFS) financial assets.
+Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity investments and available-for-sale (AFS) financial assets.
 Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the investments were acquired.

 Regular purchases and sales of financial assets are recognized on their trade date.
-All financial assets that are not classified as at FVTPL are initially recognized at fair value, plus transaction costs.
-Financial assets carried at FVTPL are initially recognized at fair value and transaction costs related to it are recognized in profit or loss.
+All financial assets that are not classified as at FVTPL are initially recognized at fair value plus any directly attributable transaction costs.
+Financial assets carried at FVTPL are initially recorded at fair value and the related transaction costs are recognized in profit or loss.
+A more detailed description of the categories of financial assets relevant to the Group is discussed in the below.